zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

     ![Run Task](./images/runtasktwo.png " ")

   You will navigate to the **Runs** page where you will be able to monitor the execution of your integration task run.
 If there are any errors, make sure to check the logs to understand the cause of the run error.
+Click **Refresh**

     ![Task Status](./images/taskstatus.png " ")